manuvantara/project-movera-contracts/README.md

     npm install

-Build and deploy your contract to TestNet with a temporary dev account:
+Build and deploy all contracts to TestNet with temporary dev accounts:

-    npm run deploy
+    ./deploy_all.sh

-Test your contract:
+Test your contracts (includes unit tests and integration tests, which in turn spin up sandbox i.e. localnet automatically):

-    npm test
+    ./test_all.sh

 If you have a frontend, run `npm start`.
 This will run a dev server.